 What does a Kyphoplasty do?

-The symptoms experienced by a patient suffering from compression fractures in the spine like spinal deformities, pain, and loss of height are treated with a surgical procedure called kyphoplasty.
-This type of injury normally happens to people with a condition that causes bone density loss called osteoporosis.
-This condition is common older people, most especially women over 50.
-Compression fractures in the spine can also happen to younger people, especially if their bones become brittle because of certain medical conditions or prolonged intake of steroids.
+Patients who are suffering from spinal compression fractures likely experience symptoms like spinal deformities, pain, and loss of height.
+Luckily, these can all be treated with a surgical procedure called kyphoplasty.
+This type of injury normally happens to people with osteoporosis, which is a condition that causes bone density loss.
+This condition is common amongst older people, most especially women over 50.
+Compression fractures in the spine can also happen to younger people, especially if their bones become brittle due to certain medical conditions or prolonged intake of steroids.

 The aim of kyphoplasty is to stabilize the spine and fill in the gaps left by the fracture with bone cement.
-This straightens out the spine, relieves the pain and gives patients back the height they lost because of the compression fracture.
-The entire procedure is minimally invasive and can be done in a hospital or in an accredited out-patient surgical facility.
+This straightens out the spine, relieves any pain, and gives patients back the height they lost because of the compression fracture.
+The entire procedure is minimally invasive, and can be done in a hospital or in an accredited out-patient surgical facility.

 Ideal Candidates for Kyphoplasty

 There are many spinal conditions that may cause pain similar to that of a compression fracture.
-This is why in order to be considered as a good candidate for the surgery, a patient must undergo several tests such as bone scans, x-rays of the spine, MRIs and CT scans to determine whether the pain experienced by the patient is due to a compression fracture in the spine or other spinal conditions such as spinal stenosis, herniated discs, or arthritis.
-Once the surgeon determines that the pain experienced by the patient is indeed caused by a compression fracture, then the surgery can push through.
+This is why in order to be considered as a good candidate for the surgery, a patient must undergo several tests, such as bone scans, x-rays of the spine, MRIs, and CT scans.
+These tests determine whether their pain is due to a compression fracture in the spine or other spinal conditions, such as spinal stenosis, herniated discs, or arthritis.
+Once the surgeon determines that the pain experienced by the patient is indeed caused by a compression fracture, then they can proceed with the surgery.

 How the Procedure is Done

 The surgery begins with a narrow tube inserted into a small incision made on the patient’s back.
 Using a fluoroscope (an instrument used to take real-time x-ray images displayed on a monitor), the tube is guided towards the affected vertebrae.
-When the tube is in place, the next step would be to insert a balloon-like device into the tube until it reaches its intended target.
-Once the balloon is in the right place, it is inflated slowly to elevate the fracture and straighten out the spine.
+Once the tube is in place, a balloon-like device is inserted into the tube until it reaches its intended target.
+Once the balloon is in the right place, it is inflated slowly to elevate the fracture, and straighten out the spine.